Follow

 Summary

 You can view your installed Linux distributions quickly by opening the Linux folder in File Explorer.
-For more technical details, use the wsl --list command in your Terminal.
+For more technical details, use the wsl -l -v command in your Terminal.
 Both methods help you keep track of your Linux environment on Windows 11.
+For advanced configuration, refer to the official Microsoft documentation.

 About the Author